Sleeping Bear Dunes Michigan, USA Travel Guide

 Kilometers of pristine shoreline within the park, including popular spots like Platte River Point and Glen Haven Beach.
 These are good for swimming, sunbathing, and stone collecting.

 Bohemian Road: A scenic drive through cherry orchards and wineries.
 Thoreson Farm Trail: Leads through historic farmland and forests.
-Good Harbor Bay Beach: Often less crowded compared to other park beaches.
+Good Harbor Bay Beach: Often less crowded when compared to other park beaches.

 Craft Beverage Scene: Growing number of breweries, distilleries, and cideries.
 Sleeping Bear Heritage Trail Extensions: New sections open less-explored park areas to cyclists and walkers.